We want to let our light shine!

 SS.
-Peter & Paul Catholic Primary School provides a welcoming, safe, secure and Christian environment for its children and staff, both teaching and non-teaching.
-Based upon Christian principles, Modern British Values and our Catholic faith, we aim to develop each and every child to their fullest possible potential.
+Peter & Paul Catholic Primary School provides a welcoming, safe, secure and caring environment for its children and staff, both teaching and non-teaching.
+Based upon Modern British Values and our Catholic faith, we aim to develop each and every child to their fullest possible potential.

 The foundation of our aims, our teaching and learning are the words of Christ.
-We keep this in mind as we acknowledge the gap between our vision and reality and endeavour to bring these closer together.
+We keep this in mind as we acknowledge the gap between our vision and reality and do our very best to bring these closer together.

 We are OUTSTANDING: Our Section 48 Inspection which took place on 21st March 2018 confirms this:

 “Your light must shine before people, so that they will see the good things you do and praise your Father in heaven.”
 (Matt.5:16)